-In addition, there are 18 readings found on ELMS under the readings module.
+There are 17 readings found on ELMS under the readings module.
 These readings are noted by a R# along with author information in the course outline below.
-You should be able to answer questions from the document titled "questions for Readings" for all of these readings.
-Document (titled "Questions for Readings" for all of these readings.
-Document (titled "Questions for Readings" for all of these readings.
-ARE REQUIRED.
+You should be able to answer questions from the document titled

+"questions for Readings" for all of these readings.
+Document (titled "Questions for Readings" found in "readings" module in ELMS.
+THESE 17 READINGS ARE REQUIRED.